 With the company’s future secured, Piëch retired from his role as chief executive in 2002 but continued as chairman of the supervisory board.
 Though away from the limelight, Piëch’s vanity project creations began to emerge, starting with the Phaeton in 2003.

 Nobody knew what the goal of the over-engineered Phaeton – and its fabulously indulgent and expensive wood-panelled Dresden production line – really was.
-Allegedly it was created as Piëch’s S-Class sized response to Mercedes-Benz treading on the Volkswagen Golf’s compact car segment with the A-Class.
+Allegedly it was created as Piëch’s S-Class sized response to Mercedes-Benz treading on the Volkswagen Golf’s hold on the compact car segment with the A-Class.
 Though it is far more likely that, in Piëch’s own words, “there are not enough good big cars”, even if it was pushing the boundaries of what was acceptable from the “People Car” brand and would mean treading into the territory of the Group’s own Audi A8.

 Not that this was seen as odd to Piëch, who had a seemingly wanton disregard for brand lines within the Volkswagen Group.
 Piëch believed that he could grow the Group by letting its brands compete even while stepping on each other’s toes, oftentimes with the same shared platform.
 As he was quoted as saying, “many rods catch more fish”.